lcolladotor/dots/README.md

 install_github('lcolladotor/dots')
 ```

-# Vignettes
+# Vignette

-The vignettes for this package can be viewed [here](http://lcolladotor.github.io/dots/).
+The vignette for this package can be viewed [here](http://lcolladotor.github.io/dots/).

 # Travis CI